-The Winona Fine Arts Commission and the City of Winona are pleased to announce the official installation of the Winona Poetry Walk.
-A free launching ceremony will be held Friday, October 30 at 5:30 p.m., outside of Blooming Grounds, 50 East Third Street.
-The Winona Poetry Walk project consists of original poetry stamped into sidewalk throughout downtown on 3rd, 4th, and 5th streets.
+The Winona Poetry Walk is a project of the Winona Fine Arts Commission and the City of Winona and consists of original poetry stamped into sidewalk throughout downtown on 3rd, 4th, and 5th streets.
 The mission of the WINONA Poetry Walk is to celebrate local writers, make the creativity of our residents more visible, and aesthetically and intellectually enrich our city.

 The FAC requested submissions of original short poems (or parts of poems) and received a variety of responses.
 The first nine poems were selected: Jerome Christenson, Chris Kendall, Lorraine Kilmartin, Steve Leonhardt, and the five former poet laureates of Winona were included.
 Works from the past three Winona Poet Laureates, James Armstrong, Ken McCullough, Emilio DeGrazia and the associate Poet Laureate, Nicholle Ramsey and as previously announced, the Minnesota Poet Laureate Joyce Suptern were also selected.
 The selections were judged by a panel of local citizens with expertise in the arts and poetry chosen by the Fine Arts Commission.